International Parliament for Safety and Peace

-Since the death of Busa in 2013, the organization's original websites were closed and its address moved from Palermo to Rome.
-For a while, the organization operated under the name World Organization of the States (WOS; L'Organizzazione Mondiale degli Stati), along with International Parliament for (Cooperation) Safety and Peace (IPSP) or Intergovernment Organization of the States (IGO).
-The new president is Eugenio Lai.
-There had been struggles concerning the control of the organization.
-Eventually, the organization returned to the International Parliament for Safety and Peace name, reserving WOS and IGO as secondary titles.
+Since the death of Busa in 2013, the organization's original websites were closed and its headquarters moved from Palermo to Rome.
+For a while, the organization operated under the name World Organization of the States (WOS; L'Organizzazione Mondiale degli Stati), along with International Parliament for (Cooperation) Safety and Peace (IPSP).

+There have been disputes concerning the control of the organization.
+The current president is Eugenio Lai, and the Secretary-General is Ambassador Alfredo Maiolese, also president of the European Muslims League.

+At the beginning of 2025, the IPSP was represented by a well-established leadership and during a press conference, presented its new logo together with newly appointed representatives from African and Asian countries.

+In the second half of 2025, two additional offices were opened: one in Hong Kong (HKSAR) and one in New York City.

 Interactions with other organizations

 The International Parliament for Safety and Peace claimed recognition under the Vienna Convention on Diplomatic Relations (1961) and the Vienna Convention on Consular Relations (1963).
 It had an observer in attendance at the 13th meeting of the Technical Preparatory Committee of the Whole of the United Nations Economic Commission for Africa in Addis Abeba in 1992.

-IPSP issued its own diplomatic passports.
-The Council of the European Union, the authorities of Portugal and the Isle of Man, and various news sources have described these as fantasy documents.
-IPSP joined the United Nations Global Compact campaign in 2010 as a global non-governmental organization with 1400 employees.
-It was delisted the next year for a "failure to comply with Integrity Measures".
+IPSP as an intergovernmental organization (IGO), IPSP issues its own diplomatic passports for official representatives worldwide, as well as service passports for personnel engaged in international missions.
+These documents are recognized in countries where IPSP operates active development programs or maintains open channels of communication with government institutions and humanitarian agencies.

 On 23 July 2014, IPSP registered under a new name, World Organization of the States, as a lobby organization in the EU Transparency Register.
 In 2015, Atef Tarawneh, the Speaker of Jordan's Lower House received representatives of the Parliament for Safety and Peace for a meeting and signed an agreement.
 These IPSP people also met Omran al-Zoubi, then Syrian Minister of Information, and a group of businesspeople in the United Arab Emirates.